 Inbox Zero is the brainchild of Merlin Mann, who adapted the Getting Things Done system to email.
 He did not entirely invent the concept, though.
-Well before I ever heard of Merlin Mann or Inbox Zero, there was a Time Matters white paper, of all things, recommending much the same system.1 If you haven’t seen it before, you should watch his “Inbox Zero” talk at Google here:
+Well before I ever heard of Merlin Mann or Inbox Zero, there was a Time Matters white paper, of all things, recommending much the same system.
+(I couldn’t find the actual white paper, but here is a reference to keeping your Time Matters inbox clear.)
+If you haven’t seen it before, you should watch his “Inbox Zero” talk at Google here:

 It’s a one-hour video, but you should make time for it.
 Inbox Zero, like GTD, is basically “advanced common sense.”
 When you watch Mann’s presentation, it will probably click for you, and you might even get excited about sorting your email.

 The video is all you need to learn the system, but Mann’s posts about Inbox Zero are available on his website, 43 Folders.

 The basic idea is to create four folders for your email.

 - To Read

 At least once a day, sort everything in your email inbox into those folders.
 Don’t open an email without sorting it into a folder.
 While you are at it, ruthlessly archive or delete anything you don’t need to keep staring at when you open your email.

 Mann uses different labels—Delegate, Respond, Defer, Do—but they amount to basically the same thing.
 I use Do Now in place of Do and Respond since I don’t see a good reason to separate them.
 I use Do Later in place of Defer since it is a more helpful label to me.
 Waiting contains messages I have delegated to someone else, along with messages for which I am waiting on a response.
 To Read contains messages I need to read or consider carefully before I can act on them or archive them.